Team-Vyoma/vyoma-website/README.md

-# Team Vyoma Official Website
+# Project Vyoma Official Website

 [![Built with Astro](https://astro.badg.es/v2/built-with-astro/tiny.svg)](https://astro.build)

-Official website for **Team Vyoma** - the Aeromodelling Club of RV College of Engineering, Bangalore.
-Team Vyoma is one of India's leading student aerospace design teams, with a rich history of competing in international competitions like SAE Aero Design and AIAA Design/Build/Fly.
+Official website for **Project Vyoma** - the Aeromodelling Club of RV College of Engineering, Bangalore.
+Project Vyoma is one of India's leading student aerospace design teams, with a rich history of competing in international competitions like SAE Aero Design and AIAA Design/Build/Fly.

-## 🏆 About Team Vyoma
+## 🏆 About Project Vyoma

-Founded in 2007, Team Vyoma specializes in:
+Founded in 2007, Project Vyoma specializes in:
 - Design and development of Unmanned Aerial Vehicles (UAVs)
 - Participating in international aerospace competitions
 - Research in autonomous flight systems and advanced aerodynamics